-Refurbishment and transformation of a bungalow from the 60s in the new house of the Bayati family.
-Divided in two levels in a slope, the access to the building is in the upper level, where the street is and which was considered the core of the house.
-The exit to the garden is in a lower level, which was considered the basement.
-The project transformed this level, opened it to the outer garden to use it as guest rooms and a study.
-The upper level was reorganized by opening walls and communicating the rooms, creating a new circulation and also new walls which work at the same time as storerooms and wardrobes.
-We freed the stair and the central area by removing walls and dark elements, building a new glass windbreak which illuminates the house from both sides.
+Refurbishment and transformation of a bungalow from the 1960s into the new home of the Bayati family.
+Divided in two levels and built on a slope, the streetlevel access to the building is on the top floor, considered the centrepiece of the house.
+The exit to the garden is on the lower level, considered the basement.
+The project transformed this level – opened it to the garden and made way for guest rooms and a study.
+The upper level was reorganized by opening walls and communicating rooms, thus creating a new circulation.
+New walls were installed working at the same time as storage rooms and wardrobes.
+The stair and central area were opened up by removing walls and dark elements and installing a new glass windbreak which illuminates the house from both sides.

 Client: Bayati Family